GOLD gives EPICS some Sun Devil Spirit as we send our student teams out into the world. The work of each EPICS team will be:

 - Be based on Design and Engineering Fundamentals.

 Using the service-learning model, project assignments for the EPICS GOLD sequence of classes can be characterized as follows:

-- EPICS GOLD I – Feasibility and planning.
+- FSE 194: EPICS GOLD I – Feasibility and planning.
 One credit.

-- EPICS GOLD II – Design and build.
+- FSE 494: EPICS in Action – Design and build.
 One credit.
+Repeatable for multiple semesters.